karenlander/Animatronics/README.md

 Karen Lander
 ```
 as part of 236333 - Project in The Internet of Things,
-in collaboration with ICST Technion
+in collaboration with ICST Technion,
 2022